diniska/swiftui-wrapping-stack/Readme.md

 Parameter name | Description
 ---------------|--------------
 `alignment`    | horizontal and vertical alignment. `.center` is used by default.
-Vertical alignment is aplied to every row `horizontalSpacing` | horizontal spacing between elements `verticalSpacing` | vertical spacing between the lines
+Vertical alignment is applied to every row `horizontalSpacing` | horizontal spacing between elements `verticalSpacing` | vertical spacing between the lines